erroronline1/caro/readme.md

     summary-......->select_day
 ```

 The calendar supports long term planning like used for assigning appretices to units over the course of their training.
 Within defined timespans color markings can be used e.g. to display allocation.
 The editor allows for import of previous plans into the new timespan as well as adding and removing names and color selections.
 You don't necessarily have to assign persons and units - planning can be used for any porpose.
-Plans are accessible by anyone, editable by permitted users only.
+Plans are accessible by anyone once being marked as finished, editable by permitted users only.
 Longterm planning is informal only and not a persistent record.

 Planning is easy to use:
 * assign a name, define a timespan